You took the perfect photo, but something is missing. Adding a border is a great way to set off your image and make that picture pop!

 Step 3: Unlock the Layer of Your Image

-To add a border, you need to unlock the layer of your photo.
-Do this through the Layers Panel.
+To add a border, you may need to unlock the layer of your photo.
+If needed, do this through the Layers Panel.

 Click on Layers Panel (bottom right side) and search for your photo.
 A small padlock should appear next to the photo.
 Click on the padlock.